Soft launch (missile)

 Soft launching is the method of launching a missile (such as an anti-tank guided missile) in such a way that the rocket motor ignites outside of the launch tube; the missile is ejected non-explosively.
 The objective is to minimize the risk of damage to the launcher by maintaining a safe distance.
 This is in contrast with hard launching, where the missile's rocket engine is ignited while still inside the launch assembly or tube, which generates a backblast area.

 A similar concept called cold launch was pioneered by the Soviet Union for application in vertical launch system clusters on board ships.

 Examples

-Man-portable anti-tank guided missiles:
+Man-portable anti-tank guided missiles that soft launch include: